-am a Rotuman born and raised in Fiji.
-Dancing has been part of my life ever since I was very young.
+am a Rotuman, born and raised in Fiji.
+Music and dancing have been part of my life ever since I was very young.

 I moved to America at age 10 and at age 15 I joined a hula school in Santa Clara, California.
 At age 16 my family

 moved to Salt Lake City and I met an amazing neighbor, church friend and hula teacher Moana Allen.
 She is the reason

 why I love hula.
-I was tutored for 2 years by her.
-At about the same time I joined a Polynesian
+I was tutored for 2 years in ancient and modern hula.
+About the same time I joined a Polynesian

-to learn Maori dance from the late Winton Ria, Hula from the late Clara Silva, Tahitian dance from 2 sisters Merehau Kamai
+to learn Maori dance from the late Winton Ria, Hula from the late Clara Silva, and Tahitian dance from 2 sisters Merehau Kamai

-and I had a blast!
-We competed once when I was 17 years old.
+groups and I had a blast!!
+The polynesian choir dance group competed once when I was 17 years old.
 We, 8 young

-ladies came down to Las Vegas in 1991 and participated in a tahitian dance competition at Palace Station Hotel.
+ladies took a road trip to Las Vegas in 1991 and participated in a tahitian dance competition at Palace Station Hotel.

 Performing and competing was the highlight of my teen years.

 Fast forward several years later...
 As a mom, I wanted the flexibility of working and being able to take care of my children.
 Becoming

 a polynesian dance teacher and entertainer allowed me the flexibility of being able to raise my family.
-It's been a very enjoyable journey sharing the polynesian culture
+It has been

 an enjoyable journey sharing my polynesian culture in my dance classes and luau shows.
 I look forward to making many